derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-11/03/2026 16:50:42 : 3 Database Admins walked into a NoSQL bar.
+12/03/2026 16:57:04 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-How come there is no obfuscated Perl contest?
-Because everyone would win.
+What does pyjokes have in common with Adobe Flash?
+It gets updated all the time, but never gets any better.
 <!-- replace-with-joke ends -->